Protonull/CivVoxelMap/.github/README.md

 - Entities on radar are now ordered by default with the following priority: players > hostiles > other.

+- Fixes chat-waypoint errors resulting from chat replaying or other mods which print waypoints to the chat before VoxelMap is ready to receive them.

 ## Requirements

 - Fabric Loader: `0.15.11` (or newer)